Introduction to Philosophical Ethics, PHI 302

 Handouts on Overview of Logic & Arguments

-o Rachels, The Right Thing to Do: Ch.1 “A Short Introduction to Moral Philosophy,” available here: http://aphilosopher.googlepages.com/rachels-intro-to-ethics.pdf
+o Rachels, The Right Thing to Do: Ch.1 “A Short Introduction to Moral Philosophy,” available here if you don’t yet have the book: http://aphilosopher.googlepages.com/rachels-intro-to-ethics.pdf

 · Is it wrong to use illegal drugs, such as marijuana?